dojo/docs/dijit/getEnclosingWidget.rst

 Example
 =======

-Obtain a widget reference by determining the immediate-most parent Widget from some passed Node.
+Obtain a widget reference by determining the immediate-most parent widget from some passed Node.
 It will walk up the DOM tree testing for a widget using :ref:`dijit.byNode <dijit/byNode>` until an appropriate widget is found:

 .. js ::